 The solution uses state-of-the-art encryption technologies to create a tamper-proof record of information on ECD service delivery and payments.

-A simple mobile interface allows an ECD centre manager to register a digital account for their center and create a registry of all their staff and for the children in their care.
-Amongst other functions, the platform allows for attendance tracking and reporting to meet Government / donor requirements, and enables the automated release of conditional funds.
+A simple mobile interface, called Amply, allows an ECD centre manager to register a digital account for their centre and create a registry of all their staff and the children in their care.
+Amongst other functions, the platform allows for attendance tracking and reporting to meet donor requirements, and enables the automated release of conditional funds.
 The development of the platform has been done in consultation with Government in order to ensure that it aligns with the Department of Social Development’s ECD administrative requirements.

 All personal data is kept private, but the transparent nature of the backend system means that services are always monitored and remain accountable, and all transactions can be digitally processed and tracked through “smart contracts”.
 This makes it possible to start to build an ecosystem of services around the needs of each child, and to track the child as s/he moves through the system.